Somewhere you can come and hide.

 Even when it is slipping away.

-Close your eyes to the world
+Closing their eyes to the world

-And too late for you.
+And too late for them.

 I have read too many history books to be hopeful.